 processPitches: Takes in a list of pitches (e.g. (pitchType, pitchSpeed, ballOrStrike)) and populates a dictionary keyed by pitchType.
 At the end of the function, you should return a dictionary in which the values are (# of pitch thrown, avg speed, strikes:balls ratio) but you may want to use the dictionary as an intermediate step before you try to calculate those numbers.
 Keep in mind that you first need to separate the pitches out into groups of one pitchType before you can calculate stats on that pitchType.
 You will probably want to use a slightly different processPitch method if you had already put pitches into a dictionary during the parseAtbat method.
 Remember to handle the case when there have been 0 balls thrown on a pitch.
 The strike to ball ratio should treat this case as the same as if there had been 1 ball thrown.
 Note as well that the type attribute for a pitch element in the games xml tree can be "S", "B", or "X" corresponding to a strike, a ball, or a hit in play.
-For our purposes, we will ignore the "X" when calculating the strike to ball ratio.
+A ball hit in play will also count as a strike for our purposes.

-Grading: You will earn points as follows for each piece of functionality in your code:
+Grading:You will earn points as follows for each piece of functionality in your code:

-GUI: -Allows specification of destination file location -Shows all warning messages correctly and provides success message to user when done 5 10 15 Reading data source: -Allows user to select input file -Proper error handling 5 5 10 Data parsing: -Atbats are found and pitcher identified for each -Separates Pitch elements by pitch_type -Records pitch speed and type (ball or strike) for each pitch 10 10 5 30 -Ignores invalid pitch speeds Data analysis: -Computes average speed of pitch correctly -Computes strike to ball ratio correctly -Computes number of times pitched correctly 5 10 10 5 25 Data output:-Data outputted in correct format15-Pitchers written in alphabetical order5 20
+GUI: -Allows specification of destination file location -Shows all warning messages correctly and provides success message to user when done 5 10 15 Reading data source: -Allows user to select input file 5 10 -Proper error handling 5 Data parsing: -Atbats are found and pitcher identified for each -Separates Pitch elements by pitch_type -Records pitch speed and type (ball or strike) for each pitch 10 10 5 30 -Ignores invalid pitch speeds 5 Data analysis: -Computes average speed of pitch correctly -Computes strike to ball ratio correctly -Computes number of times pitched correctly 10 10 5 25 Data output: -Data outputted in correct format -Pitchers written in alphabetical order 15 5 20 Total possible: 100

-Total possible: